 While this isn't as perfect as not saving the folder to begin with, it will allow you to delete the (useless) folders.

-Office 2010 does not add this setting to Windows but the Manage pairs reg hack will add it to Folder options so you can change the manage pairs setting.
-Download the text file, then remove .txt from the filename and double click on the reg file to add it to your registry.
-This hack will work with Windows XP, Windows 7 and Vista.
+Office 2010 or 2013 does not add this setting to Windows but the Manage pairs reg hack will add it to Folder options so you can change the manage pairs setting.
+Download the text file and run it to add it to the registry.
+If your browser adds a .txt extension to the filename, remove .txt then double click on the reg file to add it to your registry.
+This hack will work with Windows XP, Windows 7/8/8.1 and Vista.